JayZZZZZZZ/MetisProject5/README.md

 Part 4: Final Presentation

-    - Story Telling and Video Demo
+    - Story Telling and Video Demo of Product